Rethinking Code Complexity Through the Lens of Large Language Models: Experiments

+\textbf{Effect of Entropy Models.} The effectiveness of \ourmetric varies moderately across entropy estimation models.
+Under evaluation with \textsc{DeepSeek-V3}, \textsc{CodeLlama-7b-hf} and \textsc{DeepSeek-Coder-6.7b-base} consistently achieve the strongest overall performance across all tasks, both in terms of correlation strength and statistical effectiveness.
+In contrast, \textsc{Phi-3-mini-4k-instruct} achieves the best performance only on the execution reasoning benchmark, while \textsc{Qwen2.5-Coder-1.5B} does not attain the highest absolute correlation coefficient on that task.
+We hypothesize that larger base models provide better-calibrated token probability estimates across diverse code patterns, leading to more robust complexity correlations.
+By comparison, smaller models may lack sufficient capacity to capture fine-grained complexity variations.

 Overall, \ourmetric demonstrates stable and statistically reliable correlations with LLM performance, substantially outperforming traditional complexity measures.
-By jointly integrating compositional level and branching factor within an entropy-guided semantic compositional representation, \ourmetric provides a principled measure of code complexity as perceived by large language models.
+By jointly integrating compositional level and branching factor within an entropy-guided semantic representation, \ourmetric provides a principled characterization of code complexity from the perspective of large language models.